objectscript/Polymetric-Dashboard/docs/InstallUsingSourceCode.md

 ## Using the Polymetric Dashboard
-1. From the System Mangament Portal select *System Opertation -> System Dashboard*
+1. From the System Management Portal select *System Operation -> System Dashboard*
 2. Click the last blue button labeled "Polymetric Dashboard"